mbrooker/mbrooker-blog/_posts/2024-11-14-lambda-ten-years.md

 > Applications in steady use have typical latencies in the range of 20-50ms, determined by timing a simple “echo” application from a client hosted in Amazon EC2.

-Today, Lambda invoked are much faster than this.
-We've written a lot over the years about optimizing tail latencies for Lambda, but in a lot of ways the *median* latency was a much bigger deal for customers.
+Today, Lambda invokes are much faster than this.
+We've written a lot over the years about optimizing tail latencies for Lambda, but in a lot of ways the *median* latency was a much bigger deal for customers and somewhere we've invested just as much.
 Especially customers building microservice and SoA architectures, where median latencies stack up.

 In [our talk at reInvent 2018](https://www.youtube.com/watch?v=QdzV04T_kec) Holly Mesrobian talked about Lambda's *worker manager*, the core component that allocates incoming Lambda invokes to available capacity.
 The original 2014 worker manager was an entirely in-memory process, which was great for latency and allowed it to optimize across a broad segment of the workload.
 The downside to it was that if a worker manager machine failed all that in-memory state was lost, and it was very expensive to reconstruct.
 We ended up redesigning *worker manager* to be persistent across AZs, and doing that while decreasing median latency was really challenging.
 It's one of the places we use AWS's internal Journal service<sup>[1](#foot1)</sup> to great effect.